mjlodge/alamy-upsize/README.md

 =========

 This script is free open source software, released under the GNU GPLv3.
 It is Copyright 2012 by Mathew Lodge, but is free to use under the terms of GPLv3.
+Full license terms are in COPYING.md.
 For more on GPLv3, see http://gplv3.fsf.org/